Twisted doughnut: China

 In Mainland China and Taiwan, twisted doughnuts known as mahua (麻花) are traditional fried desserts with regional variations.
 The main ingredients consist of flour, sugar and cooking oil, though salt, honey, nuts and other spices can be added as well.
 Once twisted into a braided shape, the dough is then fried in peanut oil.
 The two predominant variants are crispy-outside-fluffy-inside or completely crunchy.
 The original form was invented in the city of Tianjin and dates back millennia.

 Italy

 In Italy it is known as treccia, sometimes filled with pastry cream and covered with sugar, chocolate and other products.

 Japan

-Sakubei (索餅/さくべい）, derived from Tang Dynasty of China to the Nara period in Japan was transmitted to the Tang confectionery one of noodles that of food, which is also said to have become the father of udon and somen, than rope-like shape also called muginawa (牟義縄).
+Sakubei (索餅/さくべい), derived from the Tang dynasty of China to the Nara period in Japan was transmitted to the Tang confectionery one of noodles that of food, which is also said to have become the father of udon and somen, than rope-like shape also called muginawa (牟義縄).
 It is said that it disappeared in the middle of the Edo period, but it still exists in various places such as Nara, changing into shinko sweets (shinko, shinko dumplings, shinko mochi) (* However, it is now called shinko mochi).
 Most of them are made using Joshinko instead of wheat flour).